 A New Approach to Measuring Body Fat & Composition

-Is change in the air?
+Is a change in the air?
 Researchers at Cedars-Sinai have come up with a new way to estimate body fat and one that could eventually replace BMI as the “gold standard” measurement of body composition.
 Their new twist on BMI is called the relative fat mass index, or RFM.
 Rather than comparing body weight to height, the RFM uses height and waist circumference for the calculations.

-We know that a larger waist size is linked with a higher risk of some chronic health problems, including cardiovascular disease and type 2 diabetes.
+We know that larger waist size is linked with a higher risk of some chronic health problems, including cardiovascular disease and type 2 diabetes.
 A larger waist measurement is a marker for more visceral abdominal fat, the type you find deep in the pelvic cavity and the kind most strongly linked with health problems.
 So, it makes sense to include waist circumference in a formula that looks at health risks related to weight and body composition.

 How valid and useful is RFM as a measurement?
 Researchers at Cedars-Sinai used a database of 12,000 adults and tested 300 different formulas for estimating body fat.
 For 3,500 of the patients, they used the RFM and compared the value to the value obtained from a DXA scan.
 The DXA scan is the most accurate for estimating body fat percentage as well as distinguishing muscle and bone mass, but it’s not always practical to get a DXA scan as you have to go to a facility that offers this test.
 Plus, a DXA scan exposes people to a low dose of radiation, around one-tenth of the amount you get from a chest X-ray.
 In the study, the RFM value most closely agreed with the DXA results.